Cubulating a free-product-by-cyclic group: Walls in the flow space

 In fact, the same argument shows that $\gamma^\infty(\bbR_+)$ (respectively $\gamma^\infty(\bbR_-)$) has infinite diameter and goes to an end $\gamma^\infty_+$ (respectively $\gamma^\infty_-$) of $T_\infty$.
 Note that, by the bound on the diameter of preimages, $\gamma^\infty_+ \neq \gamma^\infty_-$.
 In particular, there are uncountably many points that cut $\gamma^\infty(\bbR)$ in two unbounded components, with each such point contained in $\gamma^\infty(\bbR)$ (as $T_\infty$ is an $\bbR$-tree).

 Let us now show that there exists $D'$ such that the preimage of a point under $\gamma^\infty$ has cardinality at most $D'$.
 Indeed, if there are many points in the preimage, there must be many in the same tree $T_k$, and their diameter being bounded, either they accumulate, or have to be placed so that there is a vertex and a huge angle to reach them.
-Accumulation is not permitted since all edges are stretched by the scaling factor (more precisely, we are guaranteed that two points in the same edge are flown to different points of $T_\infty$).
-Also after a huge angle, passing to the limit tree cannot collide for actually similar reasons.
+Accumulation is not permitted since all edges are stretched by the scaling factor (more precisely, we are guaranteed that two points in the same edge are flown to different points of $T_\infty$). {Also for two points separated by a huge angle, we already noticed that their flow lines cannot fellow-travel (see \cref{prop: flowrays_fellow_travel_or_diverge}), hence they must diverge with speed defined by the stretch factor $\lambda$, thus defining different points in the limit tree $T_\infty$.}

 Call $\gamma^\infty(s)$ a ``backtrack" point if there are two intervals $[s_-, s), (s, s+]$ that are sent by $\gamma^\infty$ to the same component of $T_\infty \setminus \{ \gamma^ \infty (s) \}$.

 Observe that since the map $\rho$ is injective on edges, if $\gamma^\infty(s)$ is a backtrack point, then $\gamma_{\mathrm{vert}}(s)$ is a vertex.
 Therefore, there are countably many backtrack points in $\gamma^\infty$.